douglaz/psl/Releasing-a-New-Stable-Version.md

 The git branch the code is on should already have a version number in its `pom.xml` files of the form x.y.z-SNAPSHOT.
 Whatever x.y.z-SNAPSHOT is, the new version will be x.y.z.
 Note that the patch version is not written if it is 0.
 For example, version 1.1 is always written as x.y, not x.y.z.
 If the new version is just of the form x.y, ignore the ".z" in the below instructions.

-# Create the New Stable Release
+# Create the Stable Release

 ## Change the Version
 The first step is to [[change the version number | Changing the version number]] to the stable version number.
 Remember to perform the commit at the end of the instructions.